 |Positives||We haven’t found a better mechanical-counterbalance monitor arm for maximizing adjustability for very large dual displays (outside of pricier electric monitor arm options).
 Built-in cable management is icing on the cake.
 A 15-year warranty is industry-leading for gas cylinder-based monitor arms.|

 |Negatives||A maximum height of 19.25” means tall users with large monitors (top to bottom) might not be able to get them high enough when standing.|

 At first look, the TopView Dual does seem like just another plain vanilla entry into the dual-display monitor arm field, but it starts to shine when you take a look at its adjustability range and see what it can accomplish with independent movement of large monitors.

 Where It Fits In The iMovR Family of Monitor Arms

 iMovR is well ahead of the game when it comes to fine-tuning the ergonomic setup of a given workstation, something we cannot say for most of the competition.
-The wide variation in desk styles, monitor sizes, and individuals’ anthropometry is why iMovR offers 12 different mechanically-articulating monitor arms (3 in the ZipView line, 3 in the Tempo line, 2 in the TopView line, 2 in the Compass line and 2 in the Trace line), much less their their new Emma electric monitor arm series.
+The wide variation in desk styles, monitor sizes, and individuals’ anthropometry is why iMovR offers 10 different mechanically-articulating monitor arms (3 in the ZipView line, 3 in the Tempo line, 2 in the TopView line, and 2 in the Compass line), much less their their new Emma electric monitor arm series.